carpentries/pointers/docs/submission-guide.md

 There are two parts to a submission:

 1. A request should be made to add a [Zenodo](https://zenodo.org/communities/pointers) record for the dataset to [the Pointers community](https://zenodo.org/communities/pointers).
-2. A new issue should be opened on this repository, where the submission can be reviewed and discussed before inclusion.
+2. A [new issue should be opened on the Pointers GitHub repository](https://github.com/carpentries/pointers/issues/new?assignees=tobyhodges%2Cvantuyls&labels=dataset-submission%2Cawaiting-review&template=submission.yml&title=%5BDataset+submission%5D%3A+), where the submission can be reviewed and discussed before inclusion.

 Before preparing a dataset for submission, please read the information below.